sonictruth/openai-automator/README.md

 - Availible prompts:
     - spellcheck: English spellchecker (default)
     - coding: Code generation
-    - genz: Translate english to GenZ
+    - genz: Translate English to GenZ
     - enfr: Translate English to French.
+- You can add your own prompt to the prompts folder.

 ## Install: